Debian: Security

 The Debian project handles security through public disclosure.
 Debian security advisories are compatible with the Common Vulnerabilities and Exposures dictionary, are usually coordinated with other free software vendors and are published the same day a vulnerability is made public.
 There used to be a security audit project that focused on packages in the stable release looking for security bugs; Steve Kemp, who started the project, retired in 2011 but resumed his activities and applied to rejoin in 2014.

 The stable branch is supported by the Debian security team; oldstable is supported for one year.
-Although Squeeze is not officially supported, Debian is coordinating an effort to provide long-term support (LTS) until February 2016, five years after the initial release, but only for the IA-32 and x86-64 platforms.
-Testing is supported by the testing security team, but does not receive updates in as timely a manner as stable.
-Unstables security is left for the package maintainers.
+Although Squeeze was not officially supported, Debian coordinated an effort to provide long-term support for IA-32 and x86-64 platforms, until February 2016, five years after the initial release. testing is supported by the testing security team, but does not receive updates in as timely a manner as stable. unstable's security is left for the package maintainers.

 The Debian project offers documentation and tools to harden a Debian installation both manually and automatically.
 AppArmor support is available and enabled by default since Buster.
 Debian provides an optional hardening wrapper, and does not harden all of its software by default using gcc features such as PIE and buffer overflow protection, unlike operating systems such as OpenBSD, but tries to build as many packages as possible with hardening flags.

-In May 2008, a Debian developer discovered that the OpenSSL package distributed with Debian and derivatives such as Ubuntu made a variety of security keys vulnerable to a random number generator attack, since only 32,767 different keys were generated.
-The security weakness was caused by changes made in 2006 by another Debian developer in response to memory debugger warnings.
-The complete resolution procedure was cumbersome because patching the security hole was not enough; it involved regenerating all affected keys and certificates.

-Recent versions of Debian have focused more on safer defaults.
-Debian 10 had AppArmor enabled by default, and Debian 11 improved Secure Boot support and included persistent system journaling.
-The project is also making all packages reproducible, which helps to ensure software integrity.